-Prerequisites: PSYC 1313 or permission of instructor
+Prerequisites: PSYC 1313

 This course reviews the major theories of personality as they relate to explanations of human behavior, mental processes, and development.
 Issues of formal theory development and evaluation of formal theories are addressed.
 May be used as an advanced elective by psychology majors.